-The uncertain penetrance and variable clinical expression also needs to be considered in determining the utility of predictive testing.
-Because of the heterogeneity in clinical expression, it may not be possible to adequately counsel an asymptomatic patient on the likelihood of developing DCM even when an inherited mutation has been identified.
+Uncertain penetrance and variable clinical expression also needs to be considered in determining the utility of predictive testing.
+Because of heterogeneity in clinical expression, it may not be possible to adequately counsel an asymptomatic patient on the likelihood of developing DCM even when an inherited mutation has been identified.

 Predictive testing may lead to changes in screening and surveillance, particularly for patients who test negative in whom surveillance might be discontinued.
-However, it is not certain that this approach will lead to improved outcomes.
-For example, a proband may be identified with a variant that is possibly pathologic.
+However, it is uncertain whether this approach will lead to improved outcomes.
+For example, a proband may be identified with a variant that is possibly pathogenic.
 A close family member may test negative for that variant and be falsely reassured that they are not at risk for DCM when they still may harbor another undiscovered mutation.

 Clinical utility of genetic testing for DCM has not been established.
 Genetic testing is not likely to alter the diagnosis of DCM, which is based on clinical factors.
-For some patients with likely familial disease, the diagnostic workup may be altered, but the extent of change and the impact on outcomes is unclear.
-Predictive testing may have some role in testing at-risk family members but is currently limited by the low clinical validity of testing, and heterogeneity in penetrance and clinical expression of disease.
+For some patients with likely familial disease, the diagnostic workup may be altered, but extent of change and impact on outcomes is unclear.
+Studies of pharmacogenetic associations to guide treatment selection in DCM are preliminary.
+Predictive testing may have some role in testing at-risk family members but is currently limited by low clinical validity of testing and heterogeneity in penetrance and clinical expression of disease.

 Many genetic mutations on more than 40 different genes have been associated with DCM.
 This remains an active area of research, and it is likely that many more mutations will be identified in the future.
-The analytic validity of genetic testing for DCM is expected to be high when testing is performed by direct sequencing or next-generation sequencing.
-In contrast, the clinical validity is not high.
-The percent of patients with idiopathic DCM who have a genetic mutation (clinical sensitivity) is relatively low, in the range of 30% to 40%.
-The clinical specificity of DCM-associated mutations is not known, but DCM-associated mutations in the some genes have been reported in 1% to 3% of patients without DCM.
+Analytic validity of genetic testing for DCM is expected to be high when testing is performed by direct sequencing or next-generation sequencing.
+In contrast, clinical validity is not high.
+The percentage of patients with idiopathic DCM who have a genetic mutation (clinical sensitivity) is relatively low, in the range of 30% to 40%.
+Clinical specificity of DCM-associated mutations is unknown, but DCM-associated mutations in the same genes have been reported in 1% to 3% of patients without DCM.

-The clinical utility of genetic testing for DCM is uncertain.
+Clinical utility of genetic testing for DCM is uncertain.
 For a patient who is diagnosed with idiopathic DCM, the presence of a genetic mutation will not change treatment or prognosis.
 For an individual at risk due to genetic DCM in the family, genetic testing can identify whether the mutation has been inherited.
 However, it is uncertain how knowledge of a mutation will improve outcomes for an asymptomatic individual.
 Early treatment based on a genetic diagnosis is unproven.
-The uncertain accuracy of predictive testing makes it uncertain whether changes in management will improve outcomes.
+Uncertain accuracy of predictive testing makes it uncertain whether changes in management will improve outcomes.

 Practice Guidelines and Position Statements